2025 Myanmar earthquake: Intensity

 Map showing estimated degree of damage (black to yellow) in settlements marked as dots.

 A GFZ seismic station in Naypyidaw recorded a vertical peak ground acceleration (pga) of 1.0656 g.
-A USGS seismic installation in the city recorded 0.6231 g in ground acceleration and 161.42 cm/s in ground velocity; the station data corresponded to a Modified Mercalli intensity of X (Extreme).
+The seismic installation recorded 0.6231 g in ground acceleration and 161.42 cm per second in ground velocity; which corresponded to a Modified Mercalli intensity of X (Extreme).
+Subsequent analysis of a CCTV video which captured formation of surface rupture revealed that the western fault block experienced stronger shaking relative to the eastern block because the former experienced greater slip.
+Violent near-fault ground motion was observed with a peak ground acceleration of 1.41 g and acceleration of 3.8 m per second calculated from the video.
+The shaking in the video lasted several seconds with the largest ground motion pulse having a duration of only three seconds while the surface rupturing event lasted about two seconds.

 The USGS' PAGER service estimated at least 415,000 people in areas of Mandalay, Bago, Naypyidaw and Sagaing were exposed to MMI X. Additionally, shaking corresponding to MMI IX (Violent) was exposed to an estimated 5.8 million people in the four regions.
 Another 3.6 million people were subjected to MMI VIII (Severe) shaking, the maximum intensity recorded in Magway Region, Shan and Kayin States.
 MMI VII (Very Strong) was also recorded in Kayah, Mon, Ayeyarwady, Yangon, and VI (Strong) in Rakhine, Chin, Kachins and Ruili in China.
 MMI V (Moderate) was recorded in Bangkok and Chiang Mai in Thailand, Dehong Dai and Jingpo Autonomous Prefecture in China, Imphal in India, and Yangon City.
 Overall, 38.92 million people, more than 70% of Myanmar's population, were estimated to have been exposed to shaking levels exceeding MMI VI in 14 of the 15 administrative divisions.
 (Note: Not counting the Wa Self-Administered Division or the five Self-Administered Zones of the country) In Thailand, shaking was felt in 63 of the country's 77 provinces.